openebs/zfs-localpv/docs/import-existing-volume.md

   ownerNodeID: pawan-3 # should be the nodename where ZPOOL is running
   poolName: zfspv-pool # poolname where the volume is present
   volumeType: DATASET # whether it is a DATASET or ZVOL
+  shared: "yes" # whether or not the volume can be shared across pods
 status:
   state: Ready # state should be Ready as volume is already present
 ```